Slicer/SlicerLanguagePacks/TranslatorsManual.md

 # General notes

+This document is a work in progress.
+Feel free to make changes or suggest changes.

 ## Glossary

 Some English words are used in Slicer with a very specific meaning.
 For example `volume` refers to a 3D image.